HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

 - HCL® Portal Extend v9.5 Multiplatform

 !!!note
-    The files above contain Installation Manager, WebSphere Application Server, Digital Experience and JDK.
-You also need to download the latest available Cumulative Fix (CF) in the My HCLSoftware to complete the software required to install Portal 9.5.
-Please check [Fixes integrated in ® Digital Experience 8.5.0.0, 9.0 and 9.5 Combined Cumulative Fixes](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0013939){target="_blank"}.
+    The files above include Installation Manager, WebSphere Application Server, HCL® Digital Experience, and the JDK.
+You must also download the latest available Cumulative Fix (CF) from My HCLSoftware to complete the software required to install Portal 9.5.
+For details, see [Fixes integrated in HCL® Digital Experience 8.5.0.0, 9.0, and 9.5 Combined Cumulative Fixes](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0013939){target="_blank"}.

 In My HCLSoftware, download the complete package for your chosen offering.